Ribocentre-switch/Ribocentre-switch.github.io/docs/MoCo&Wco.md

 <p><br /></p>

 <p class="header_box" id="description">Description</p>
-<font size="4">The MoCo RNA motif is a conserved RNA structure that is presumed to be a riboswitch that binds molybdenum cofactor or the related tungsten cofactor.
+<font >The MoCo RNA motif is a conserved RNA structure that is presumed to be a riboswitch that binds molybdenum cofactor or the related tungsten cofactor.
 Genetic experiments support the hypothesis that the MoCo RNA motif corresponds to a genetic control element that responds to changing concentrations of molybdenum or tungsten cofactor.
 As these cofactors are not available in purified form, in vitro binding assays cannot be performed.
 However, the genetic data, complex structure of the RNA and the failure to detect a protein involved in the regulation suggest that the MoCo RNA motif corresponds to a class of riboswitches (From Wikipedia)<sup></sup>.</font>
 <p><br /></p>

 > Gene association

-<font size="4">Pathway for molybdenum cofactor biosynthesis in eubacteria and tungsten cofactor in <i>P. furiosus</i>.
+<font >Pathway for molybdenum cofactor biosynthesis in eubacteria and tungsten cofactor in <i>P. furiosus</i>.
 Proteins in abbreviation are enzymes in the pathway except for ModABC.
 Proteins whose coding regions are located downstream and near the MoCo and Wco riboswitch in at least one organism are highlighted in red and blue, respectively<sup>[1,3-4]</sup>.</font>
 <table class="table table-bordered" style="table-layout:fixed;width:800px;margin-left:auto;margin-right:auto;">
 <tr >
 <td style="text-align:center;padding-bottom: 0px;padding-left: 0px;padding-top: 0px;padding-right: 0px">